UniTime/unitime-doc/add-curriculum.md

 		* Copy Current → Requested
 			* Use the numbers of currently enrolled students for requested enrollment
 			* Displayed only if Current Enrollment column is shown
+		* Copy Registered → Requested
+			* Use the numbers of currently registered students for requested enrollment
+			* Displayed only if the Course Registrations column is shown
 		* Sort by ...
 			* Sort the table by this column, numbers decreasing